DirecTV-Team1A-NextGen-Rec/directv_tvrec/README.md

 ```

 1. (Optional, Recommended) Create a virtual environment:
-If you are using Anaconda, you can create a new environment with the necessary dependencies:
+- If you are using Anaconda, you can create a new environment with the necessary dependencies:
 ```bash
 conda create --name tv-show-recommendation-env python=3.x conda activate tv-show-recommendation-env
 ```

-Alternatively, you can create a virtual environment using pip:
+- Alternatively, you can create a virtual environment using pip:
 ```bash
 python -m venv tv-show-recommendation-env source tv-show-recommendation-env/bin/activate  # On Windows use `tv-show-recommendation-env\Scripts\activate`
 ```

 2. Install dependencies:
-If you're using **Conda**, you can install all necessary dependencies by running:
+- If you're using **Conda**, you can install all necessary dependencies by running:
 ```bash
 conda install pandas numpy scikit-learn matplotlib seaborn spacy nltk conda install -c conda-forge xgboost catboost shap pip install transformers
 ```

-If you're using pip, run the following commands to install the necessary dependencies:
+- If you're using pip, run the following commands to install the necessary dependencies:
 ```bash
 pip install pandas numpy scikit-learn matplotlib seaborn spacy nltk transformers pip install xgboost catboost shap
 ```

-3. Install Jupyter Notebook:
+3. Run in VS Code or Jupyter Notebook:
+- If you haven't installed VS Code, download and install it from ([here]([http://url.com](https://code.visualstudio.com/)).

+- Make sure to install the Python and Jupyter extensions for VS Code:
+  - Open VS Code, go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+  - Search for "Python" and install it.
+  - Search for "Jupyter" and install it.

-If you don’t have Jupyter installed, you can install it using pip or conda:
+- If you don’t have Jupyter installed, you can install it using pip or conda:
-Using conda:
+  - Using conda:
 ```bash
 conda install -c conda-forge notebook
 ```
-Using pip:
+  - Using pip:
 ```bash
 pip install notebook
 ```

-4. Install VS Code or Run in Jupyter Notebook:
-You can open our .ipynb files in VS Code or launch Jupyter Notebook.

-If you haven't installed VS Code, download and install it from ([here]([http://url.com](https://code.visualstudio.com/)).

-Make sure to install the Python and Jupyter extensions for VS Code:
-- Open VS Code, go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-- Search for "Python" and install it.
-- Search for "Jupyter" and install it.

-Or, launch Jupyter Notebook on your terminal by running:
+  - Next, launch Jupyter Notebook on your terminal by running:
 ```bash
 jupyter notebook
 ```